zz85/packet_radar/README.md

 # Packet Radar

-Packet Radar is a realtime network traffic visualization experiment.
+Packet Radar is an experimental realtime network traffic visualization.

-It uses libpcap to capture packets and displays the information in various ways like wireshark.
+It captures packets like pcap and displays the information in various ways like wireshark.

 - packet fight viz - visualizes and animates packets transferring between hosts.
 - packet stats - a dashboard showing real-time network telemetry like data rates.